Seeing History Unseen

 Corpus and Dataset

-• Media type: photographs, maps, drawings, objects, diagrams, ephemera
+• Media Types: photographs, maps, drawings, objects, diagrams, ephemera

-• Time period: from prehistory to contemporary Basel
+• Time Periods: from prehistoric to contemporary Basel

 • Four vision–language models via OpenRouter: